 A container is a standard unit of software that packages code and all its dependencies to enable very flexible, lightweight, portable and scalable software development.
 To get more information regarding Docker, be sure to visit its official doccumentation.

 In this module you will:

 Note: Carefully read this module's cover page clicking on "Module 2: First Steps with Torizon" on the left menu bar before starting this lesson.

-Now that you have access through SSH, it is possible to fully explore Docker's capabilities.
-Run the Docker Hello World:
+Now that you have access to your board through SSH, it is possible to fully explore TorizonCore capabilities.
+On the board's terminal, run the Docker Hello World:

 docker run hello-world

 Read the generated prompt to understand what happened and how Docker works.

 For more information about this example and additional information about how to use Docker, please, refer to Docker Get Started page.

 In this example, we confirmed that Docker is running correctly on the board.
 We are now ready to start working with Toradex's Debian images.